 It’s a classic scene.
 Practitioners daydream, sigh, or start to nod off.
 Managers carry on regardless, frustrated that no one is offering any ideas or even properly listening to what’s going on.

 Almost nothing gets done, only more problems get created.
 To-do-lists grow and grow.

 Does this sound familiar?
 It really shouldn’t.
-Staff meetings are an invaluable time to get key information to your staff, focus on their development and stay on top of everything that is going on in the setting.
+Staff meetings are an invaluable time to get key information to your staff, focus on their professional development and stay on top of everything that is going on in the setting.
 So how do you make them more productive, more efficient, and less of a time-drain?
 Let’s see shall we?

-Most early years settings hold staff meetings once a month, usually for around an hour.
+Most early years settings hold regular staff meetings once a month, usually for around an hour.
 Goals tend to be split into three categories: